Dentistry

 Some of the natural remedies include;

-Trying quick remedies: You can try rinsing with saline, sucking on ice chips, or dabbing a little honey or aloe on the sore for quick relief.
+• You can try rinsing with saline, sucking on ice chips, or dabbing a little honey or aloe on the sore for quick relief.

-Now, that we’ve explored the home remedies, It is time to discuss the clinical treatments.
+Now that we’ve explored the home remedies, it is time to discuss the clinical treatments.

-Antimicrobial Mouthwashes: Certain mouthwashes contain antimicrobial agents like chlorhexidine.
+Certain mouthwashes contain antimicrobial agents like chlorhexidine.

 Common myths about mouth ulcers include: